May 13, 2019

 Ruth's youngest daughter Natasha and son, Micah, also flew in from near and far.
 Her sister and brother-in-law live in the Kansas City area and were an integral part of the family care team.

-"This is not the kind of case we see every day, but Ruth shows us what is possible," says Dr. Abicht.
+"This is not the kind of case we see every day, but Ruth shows us what is possible," the surgeon says.
 "She was hanging on by a thread, yet she’s night-and-day different now.
 She’s totally recovered and living a normal life."

 Waiting for a transplant